 Remember my original statement about the “healthy value” of pizza?
 Only the pepperoni is plant-based.
 The rest of the Little Caesar Planteroni pizza is made up of cheese, olive oil, sauce, etc.

 Maybe I am old-fashioned.
-But if I wanted a veggie-like topping on my pizza, I would go with green peppers or mushrooms or eggplants or chickpeas or asparagus or kale or broccoli or zucchini, or…
+But if I wanted a veggie-like topping on my pizza, I would go with green peppers or mushrooms or eggplants.
+Or perhaps I would try chickpeas or asparagus or kale.
+Maybe I might try broccoli or zucchini.

 Well, you get the picture.
 Would love to hear from anyone that has sampled the Planteroni pizza at Little Caesars pizza.

 (What type of content should your business website blog offer?
 Advice rather than product promotion.
 Be a valuable info resource rather than an irritating source of sales pitches.
 For example, if you own a pizza shop or restaurant, then you might share this type of content.
 Contact me if interested.)